Prime Minister's Questions: Absence of the prime minister or leader of the opposition

 Boris Johnson also became the first prime minister to answer PMQs outside the chamber virtually after having been told to isolate after meeting with Lee Anderson who later tested positive for COVID-19.
 Keir Starmer became the first leader of the opposition to ask questions remotely a month later after a member of his office staff contracted COVID-19.

 During the Cameron–Clegg coalition, Nick Clegg answered 15 PMQs and William Hague twice, all opposite Harriet Harman.
+Clegg also took Deputy Prime Ministers Questions on a Tuesday once a month facing Harman.
 (Note: 20 June 2012 and 10 September 2014) Harman had previously in her capacity as the deputy leader of the Labour Party and de facto deputy prime minister, answered PMQs for Gordon Brown on 10 occasions between April 2008 and March 2010, all opposite William Hague.
 During the Second Cameron ministry, George Osborne answered three times, opposite Hilary Benn and Angela Eagle.
 (Note: 17 June 2015, 9 December 2015 and 25 May 2016) In the Second May ministry, Damian Green replied twice, (Note: 12 July 2017 and 29 November 2017) opposite Emily Thornberry, while David Lidington did so six times, opposite Thornberry and Rebecca Long-Bailey.
 (Note: 7 December 2016, 31 January 2018, 11 July 2018, 6 February 2019, 24 April 2019 and 5 June 2019) On 2 October 2019, Diane Abbott became the first black MP to stand for PMQs and ask the six main questions when she challenged the foreign secretary, Dominic Raab, in his capacity as first secretary of state.
+Conservative Deputy Prime Minister Thérèse Coffey never stood in for the PM at the dispatch box for Liz Truss.
+Raab and Oliver Dowden represented Rishi Sunak during their terms as DPM.

+Under Keir Starmer's premiership, he was represented by his DPMs, Angela Rayner and David Lammy.
+As their opposite, Kemi Badenoch has deputised Alex Burghart, Mel Stride, Chris Philp, Andrew Griffith, Claire Coutinho and James Cleverly.

-Leaders at the dispatch box since 1961
+Leaders at the despatch box since 1961

 The most high-profile contributors at Prime Minister's Questions are the prime minister and the leader of the opposition, who speak opposite each other at the despatch box.
 Regular, fixed sessions have taken place since 1961, and the list below outlines the prime ministers since 1961 and opposition party leaders they faced across the floor of the House of Commons, as well as the secondary opposition leader since (usually the leader of third largest party within the House of Commons):